Ash Dieback (Chalara)

 Teagasc is also carrying out work in this area.
 In 2014 Teagasc started a four year project, working with researchers in Lithuania and France, with the aim of procuring individual trees of ash which show resistance/tolerance to the disease.
 If successful these trees will then be used to bulk up stocks of resistant trees, as well as for establishing seed producing orchards with resistant parent trees.
 This work is being funded from within the Department’s normal subvention to Teagasc.

-Within the framework of the All-Ireland Chalara Control Strategy of July 2013 a comprehensive review of policy objectives and options in relation to the disease is currently being undertaken by officials from the Department and DARD in Northern Ireland, further to the results of the surveys and follow-up inspections undertaken in both jurisdictions in 2015.
-The determinations made as to the prognosis for eradicating the disease within their respective territories and consequent revision in policy objectives decided upon by the three administrations in Great Britain are also an important consideration.
-The focus of the review is the development of a new strategic approach to the disease for this island, including a review and updating where required of the policy delivery mechanisms such as the Reconstitution Scheme.
+Within the framework of the All-Ireland Chalara Control Strategy of July 2013 a comprehensive review of policy objectives and options in relation to the disease is currently being completed by officials from the Department and DAERA in Northern Ireland, further to the results of the surveys and follow-up inspections undertaken in both jurisdictions in 2015 and to date in 2016.
+The determinations made as to the prognosis for eradicating the disease within their respective territories and consequent revision in policy objectives decided upon by the three administrations in Great Britain has also been an important consideration.
+The focus of the review has been the development of a new strategic approach to the disease and options available to the two administrations for reducing the potential impact of the disease on the island as a whole.
+This may, for example, include reviewing and updating delivery mechanisms such as the Reconstitution Scheme.

 In November 2012, legislation was put in place to restrict the movement of ash seeds, plants, or wood into or within the country with a view to preventing the establishment of the disease on the island.
 This legislation was by way of an Order (S.I.
 No. 431 of 2012) made under the Destructive Insects and Pest Acts 1958 and 1991.
 Similar legislation was introduced at the same time in Northern Ireland and in Great Britain.